TIT8/shelly_button_esp32_arduino/README.md

 ## Why use C++ and not Micropython or Rust?

 The answer lies in the low level of the libraries used.
 Python will depend on low level C code, while Rust can go to bare metal, but it's by far more tedious.
 Try doing [this](https://wokwi.com/projects/362016607277953025) on Rust, I find it better on C++.

+Then the library support for microcontroller is not yet ready as in C/C++.

 Take a look also at the [ESP-IDF version](https://github.com/TIT8/shelly_esp32_button_espidf/tree/master) of this project.
 Don't look to much at it, otherwise you won't never come back to Arduino 😍 🙈.